Appendix: Scenarios

 That same night the umpire who threw the ball to Zivko is killed in his room.
 This murder happens at the very same inn that Ilona and the party are staying at.
 Do the adventurers wish to investigate a murder?
 If so do they think it was politically motivated or was it just a case of overzealous sports fanaticism?
 And which of the two is more deadly?

 The characters go to the Hill Street Coffee Shop to see what all the fuss is about.
-This particular coffee shop has become the talk of Nartellfar because of a sensational new product served there - hot chocolate!
+This particular cafe has become the talk of Nartellfar because of a sensational new coffee variant served there - mocha!
 Is it the ambrosia that everyone says it is?
 On arriving they find the shop is the site of a riot.
-The proprietor - Milo Mocha - had been running low on chocolate and has been mixing it with coffee but now all the exotic powder is gone.
-The party help quell the crowd and, once the dust has settled and the city guard have taken away the hot bloods, Master Mocha asks the characters to stay behind to meet with an associate of his.
+The proprietor - Master Milo - had been running low on the desired brew and now it is all gone.
+The party help quell the crowd and, once the dust has settled and the city guard have taken away the hot bloods, Master Milo asks the characters to stay behind to meet with an associate of his.

-Nadia is commander of a merchant vessel in port that was supposed to bring more chocolate from Farport.
+Nadia is commander of a merchant vessel from Farport that was supposed to bring in more mocha.
 However on the way she was raided by a ship flying the banner of the Crossed Blades Pirates who took all the cargo for themselves.
 It was only because Nadia had once been friends with the Crossed Blades Admiral Tempest that her ship and crew were spared.
-Now that the popularity of chocolate has been proven, Milo wants more to both serve at his own shop and on-sell to other shop-keepers, and is prepared to pay plenty for its return.
+Now that the popularity of mocha has been proven, Milo wants more to both serve at his own shop and on-sell to other shop-keepers, and is prepared to pay plenty for its return.
 For her part Nadia is furious at the Crossed Blades and has been fomenting resistance among other merchant mariners, who have agreed to gather a small privateer navy to assault the Pirate Isles.

 To do this properly Milo and Nadia need information, and the party are offered a generous reward, and free passage to the Pirate Isles, if they will visit and assess the defenses of the pirate capital of Whistling Cove.
-Locating the chocolate store would also be useful.
+Locating the coffee warehouse would also be useful.
 Do the adventurers dare get involved in the dangers of piracy and economics?
-The alternative may be never getting a chance to try chocolate for themselves!
+The alternative may be never getting a chance to try that ambrosia for themselves!

 Forming A Party